tomit4/CityStats/README.md

 within the United States of America as well as the top 330 most populated cities within the United States.

+#### Why CityStats?

+CityStats was made so that programmers and students could easily acquire and parse publicly available data on US states and cities.
+While there are many online resources for acquiring this data, the creator of CityStats, [Brian Hayes](https://brianhayes.dev), desired to have an interface that could quickly grab this data.

 #### Getting Started

 :memo: Official Online Documentation can on the basics can be found at the